eddzio/Framer.js-with-instant-preview/README.md

 Instructions

-1. Clone the proyect to you machine
+1. Clone the project to you machine
 2. Open Sublime and add the Framer folder (File -> Open)
 3. Open the terminal
 	In Mac go to Applications -> Terminal